Flerex/spain-gas/README.md

 - **`gasStations`**: This endpoint provides the geographical location of gas stations, subject to the selected filtering values such as a province or availability.
 If stations are queried by fuel type, the price and its price type is also provided.
+- **`stationsDetails`**: This endpoint is very handy when you need more details about a gas station apart from its pricing or geographical location.

 ## Example
 Here is an example where we are retrieving all CNG gas stations in Spain: